deka108/4045-NLP-Tagging-StackOverflow/src/readme.txt

 2. At root folder:
 		*Run stemming.py after running preprocess.bat
-		--this will create files for rank after and before stemming to Stat_API/
+		-- this will create files for most frequent word rank to Stat_API/ -- for ranking before stemming, change the input after inside the script into False -- otherwise, keep after equals to True for ranking after stemming

 +=====================+
 | POS Tagging Process |